Jon-Biz/GettableTechDemo/README.md

 While the instructions I wanted the opportunity to demonstrate decent motion design and mastering of DOM manipulation.
 IMHO, we are entering a new era of webpapps, one in which animation is going to be play increasingly important part in interaction design.
 So, I included a couple of simple animations triggered within Marionnette's onRender and onShow methods.

+The client was built (unfortunately, it turns out) on the BackboneBoiler Plate (XXX).
+As a result, there's a lot of cruft (particularly in the index.html) that make the code less than readable.

 Database API

 Database access is via a single Get and Set.
 Get retrieves the restaurant data, Set updates a rating.